Eveldee/Nobeta-Guides/Any% NMG/README.md

 > It is possible in this game to cancel the end of the counter animation to gain back control of Nobeta a bit faster.
 While this could be thought as something you should do every time, this is not the case!
 Especially for this fight.
 The reason for that is that cancelling the end of the counter animation will also cancel the mana regeneration effect.
 This means that you will recover less mana if you cancel the end of the counter animation.
 > Mana being really scarce in this fight, it is worth to wait for the animation to end against Tania.
 Nonetheless, you will want to cancel the animation against Monica, and the best way to do this is to do a "backward dodge", meaning that you have to dodge without pressing any direction input.
 This way the dodge animation will be faster (just a small back hop instead of a full roll).

 At the end of the fight, wait for the cutscene, skip it, and then run directly towards the door in a straight line as fast as possible, without letting the time for the souls to reach you.
 Note that you cannot interact with the door while running, this means that you will need to cancel the running state when reaching the door.
 You may ask why is so important to reach the door as fast as possible?
 This is because we're exploiting a bug in the game that makes all souls obtained during a loading screen count twice their value when playing in Advanced (no change in Standard as far as I know).
 If done correctly, you should have around 900 souls at the start of Lava Ruins.
+This souls duplication glitch is considered a major glitch and it is not allowed to do it on purpose in this category but since you can't really avoid doing the glitch in this room if you just run straight to the door, it is allowed for this specific part.

 ## Lava Ruins